 The Group offers a comprehensive range of Internet connectivity services, WAN services, outsourcing services, systems integration and equipment sales to our customers mainly in Japan.
-We believe our services provide efficient and reliable solutions to our customers on one of the most advanced and reliable Internet networks available in Japan.
-Our services are based upon high-quality networking technology tailored to meet specific needs and demands of our customers.
+We believe our services provide efficient and reliable services and solutions to our customers on one of the most advanced and reliable Internet backbone networks available in Japan.
+Our services are based upon high-quality Internet related networking technology tailored to meet specific needs and demands of our customers.

-We offer, together with other companies or independently, a variety of services to our customers, mainly corporate and governmental organizations, as total network solutions through a single source.
+We offer, together with other companies or independently, a variety of services to our customers, mainly corporate and governmental organizations, as total network solutions.
 Our primary services are our Internet connectivity services, WAN services, outsourcing services, systems integration and equipment sales.
-Our Internet connectivity services includes full-spec IP service with bandwidth ranging from 64 kbps up to over 1 Gbps, low-cost broadband services such as optical and/or ADSL lines which are mainly used to connect branch offices, and mobile access services.
-Our WAN services provide closed-network services, mainly operated by III-Global.
-Our outsourcing services include security-related outsourcing services that protect our customer network systems from unauthorized access and secure remote connections to internal networks, network-related outsourcing services and our cloud computing service "IIJ GlO/Hosting Package".
-Our systems integration includes systems design and development of network systems, and sales of equipment and software purchased from third parties.
-Systems operation and maintenance revenues include systems related maintenance, monitoring and other operating services such as "IIJ GIO/Component".
+Our Internet connectivity services includes full-spec IP service with bandwidth ranging from 64 kbps up to over 10 Gbps, low-cost broadband services such as optical and/or ADSL lines which are mainly used to connect branch offices, and mobile access services.
+Our WAN services provide closed-network services, mainly operated by IIJ-Global.
+Our outsourcing services include security-related outsourcing services that protect our customer network systems from unauthorized access and secure remote connections to internal networks, network-related outsourcing services such as router rental and Virtual Private Network ("VPN"), server-related outsourcing services such as web server hosting and e-mail security service, data center-related outsourcing services and our cloud computing service IIJ GIO/Hosting Package.
+Our systems integration includes systems construction and systems operation and maintenance.
+Systems construction are tailored to meet each of our customers' requirements, which include consulting, project planning, systems design and development of network systems, and sales of equipment and software purchased from third parties.
+Systems operation and maintenance revenues include system related maintenance, monitoring and other operating services and cloud computing services such as IIJ GIO/Component.
 We aim to be the leading supplier of total network solutions in Japan.